abyala/advent-2021-clojure/docs/day04.md

 We're not quite ready to play the game yet.
 First, I want to make a few helper functions to make working with boards a little easier.
 The `coords-of` function takes in a number, and returns the `[x y]` coordinates of that number, if it's on the board.
 Then `unmarked-values` returns the sequence of numbers that have not yet been marked.
-They're both simple to look at, but will make the game logic later easier to read.
+They're both simple to look at, but will make the game logic easier to read later.

 ```clojure
 (defn coords-of [board n] (get-in board [:unmarked n]))